China, HK stocks surge as Shanghai declares victory over COVID | Business

 - China

-China stocks rose on Monday, with tourism and consumer sectors leading the gains, as Shanghai's top party boss declared victory over COVID-19 after the city reported zero new local cases for the first time in two months.
+China stocks rose for a third consecutive session on Monday, with tourism and consumer sectors leading gains, as Shanghai's top party boss declared victory over COVID-19 after the city reported zero new local cases for the first time in two months.

-Hong Kong equities surged the most in nearly six weeks, with tech giants climbing to their highest level since March 1. ** The CSI300 index rose 1.3% to 4,449.70 points at the end of the morning session, while the Shanghai Composite Index gained 0.9% to 3,379.16 points.
+Hong Kong equities surged the most in three weeks, with tech giants climbing to their highest level since March 1, ahead of Chinese President Xi Jinping's visit. ** The blue-chip CSI300 index rose 1.1%, to 4,444.26, while the Shanghai Composite Index gained 0.9% to 3,379.19 points.

-** The Hang Seng index added 3.2% to 22,403.53 points.
-The Hong Kong China Enterprises Index gained 3.4% to 7,886.79. ** Shanghai Communist Party chief Li Qiang said at the opening at the city's party congress that authorities had "won the war to defend Shanghai" against COVID by implementing the instructions of Chinese President Xi Jinping.
+** The Hang Seng index rose 2.4% to 22,229.52, while the China Enterprises Index gained 2.5% to 7,816.94 points. ** Shanghai Communist Party chief Li Qiang said at the opening of the city's party congress that authorities had "won the war to defend Shanghai" against COVID by implementing the instructions of Chinese President Xi Jinping.

 ** Beijing said it would allow primary and secondary schools to resume in-person classes, while Shanghai will gradually resume dining-in at restaurants from June 29 in some areas. ** Also boosting sentiment, China's central bank said it made the biggest daily cash injection into the banking system via open market operations in nearly three months.